Nepal Airlines: 1950s and 1960s: early years

 Nepal's geopolitical situation produced a strange, politically mixed fleet, which was typically financed through aid programs from the country of manufacture.
 Seven more Douglas DC-3s were added to the fleet between 1959 and 1964.
 Furthermore, China supplied a couple of Feng Shou-2 aircraft which did not enter scheduled service.
-Bell Helicopters leased from Singapore were also used for charters.
+Bell Helicopters abishek is making it.
 Two Russian Mi-4 helicopters also flew on scheduled routes to remote points.
 The route network was expanded internally and externally, soon reaching Dhaka in what was then East Pakistan.

 In 1966, a turboprop Fokker F27 was added to the airline's fleet.

 1970s and 1980s: The jet age and economic boom

 In 1970, RNAC acquired its first Hawker Siddeley HS 748 followed by Twin Otters in 1971 and Boeing 727s in 1972.
 Two Boeing 757s gradually replaced the airline's Boeing 727s in 1987.